 Downtown Urban Renewal Area

 Colorado State law limits urban renewal projects to 25 years.
 The GURA downtown project concluded at the end of 2014.
-Thus, the Golden Downtown Development Authority (DDA) currently administers many of GURA’s downtown programs at the beginning of 2015.
+Thus, the Golden Downtown Development Authority (DDA) now currently administers many of GURA’s downtown programs.

 A DDA is a necessary entity that keeps downtown Golden a vibrant place.